gracenote/django-health-monitor/docs/api_reference.rst

 API Reference
 #############

 This is a quick reference to API endpoints that are available after configuring Django Health Monitor in a Django project.
-For a full explanation of configuring and using Django Health Monitor, see `Usage <usage.rst>`_.
+For a full explanation of configuring and using Django Health Monitor, see `Usage <usage.html>`_.

 ******
 Health